Department Chair: Seth Armstrong

 Remedial Math: MATH 0950 - Pre-Algebra and MATH 0990 - Beginning Algebra are offered through the University College.
 Students with questions about these classes can contact the Development Math Coordinator.

 Other Math Courses: Before taking a Math course, a student should meet with his or her advisor to ensure correct placement and that the course taken is one needed for the degree sought by the student.
 The SUU Catalog gives prerequisites for each course under “Course Descriptions.”
 If a student wishes to challenge his/her course placement, due to the two-year State-mandated expiration of prerequisite course and ACT scores, or due to a grade below C in the prerequisite course, that student may take the Accuplacer Exam in the SUU Testing Center.
-If the score on this test recommends the class the student wants, the student should show the score printout to the Registrar’s Office to be allowed to register for the course.
+If the score on this test recommends the class the student wishes to take, the student should show the score printout to the Registrar’s Office to be allowed to register for the course.
 In other cases of challenging course placement because of denial of registration, the student should contact the Math Department chair by email and provide his/her T-number and a brief explanation, such as previous Math courses, for the requested waiver of the prerequisite course.
 When the two-year expiration on prerequisites is due to a prolonged, excused absence such as military or church service, this may be waived at the discretion of the department chair so the next course can be taken.
 However, no course placement is guarantee of success in that course.

-The Math Department serves future mathematicians, math educators, scientists, business strategists and engineers.
+The Department of Mathematics serves future mathematicians, math educators, scientists, business strategists and engineers.
 Those pursuing studies in the arts and humanities are also encouraged to study mathematics.
 Besides reading, no other skills are so highly valued across the breadth of professional society as those the Department of Mathematics is responsible to teach.

 The Department of Mathematics is committed to offering a well-rounded academic program that will enhance the lives of those who take its courses.
 The demand for mathematical knowledge and skills is high in both industry and education.
 In secondary schools, the two greatest shortages of qualified teachers across the nation are in mathematics and technology.
 Also, jobs outlook publications continually rate mathematics as one of the skills most in demand for college graduates, jobs in mathematics and actuarial science continually top lists in job satisfaction surveys